top of page

 Did Ngannou really fight on a torn ACL?

 Yes.
-Ngannou revealed in a post-fight interview that he had torn his anterior cruciate ligament (ACL) and a medial collateral ligament (MCL) approximately three weeks before the fight in training camp.
+Ngannou revealed in a post-fight interview that he had torn his ACL and MCL approximately three weeks before the fight in training camp.
 Post-fight medical imaging confirmed the injury.
-He had chosen to compete rather than withdraw and pull out of the unification bout.
 The performance — wrestling Gane to the canvas through three championship rounds on a torn ACL — has been widely identified as one of the most courageous championship efforts in UFC history.

 Why did Ngannou leave the UFC?

 Contract dispute.
-Ngannou had been negotiating with the UFC for over a year about a new contract — he sought guaranteed money, increased pay-per-view shares, and other concessions the UFC was not willing to provide.
-After UFC 270, Ngannou underwent ACL reconstruction surgery and the UFC was unwilling to negotiate during his recovery.
-His contract expired in January 2023; he became a free agent and signed with the PFL in May 2023.
-He has not fought in the UFC since.
+Ngannou sought guaranteed money, increased PPV shares, and other concessions the UFC was unwilling to provide.
+After UFC 270, he underwent ACL reconstruction surgery and his contract expired in January 2023.
+He signed with the PFL in May 2023.

 Did Ngannou and Gane ever fight again?

 No. UFC 270 was the only meeting between them.
 Ngannou left the UFC in 2023; Gane has remained in the UFC.
-They have not crossed paths since.
 Final ledger: 1-0 Ngannou.
-The Paris-MMA-Factory training-partner rivalry has remained a closed chapter.

 How many times did Figueiredo and Moreno fight in total?